defenseunicorns/maru-runner/README.md

 The following Environment Variables are set automatically by maru-runner and are available to any action being performed:

 - `MARU` - Set to 'true' to indicate the action was executed by maru-runner.
-- `MARU_ARCH` - Set to the current architecture. e.g. 'amd64'

 Example: